SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Discussion

 \section{Discussion}

-Our experiments show that the method described in this paper can uncover the symmetries (generators of group representations) of quite different sorts, starting with raw datasets that are only approximately local/symmetric under the action of a 1-dimensional Lie group.
-Moreover, the choice of the loss function and the approach used in optimization have resulted in highly stable and robust results.
-This is the outcome of extensive experimentation and detailed studies of various different approaches to the same intuitive ideas described in the introduction.
-It is satisfying, and perhaps not surprising, that the current, successful methodology is the simplest among the range of approaches we have previously tried.
+Our experiments show that the method described in this paper can uncover the symmetries (generators of group representations) of quite different sorts, starting with raw datasets that are only approximately local/symmetric under a given action of a \mbox{one-dimensional} Abelian Lie group.
+In addition to symmetry generators, a~symmetry-based representation \citep{higgins2022symmetry} is also learned.
+The choice of the loss function and the approach used in optimization result in highly stable results.
+This is the outcome of extensive experimentation with different approaches to the same intuitive ideas described in the Introduction.
+It is satisfying, and~perhaps not surprising, that the current successful methodology is the simplest among the range of approaches we~tried.

-In this paper, we focused on the action of a 1-dimensional Lie group, generalizing the pixel-translation symmetry of images in one direction.
-Natural images have 2-dimensional translation symmetries (along two orthogonal directions), and it would be satisfying to recover this symmetry, which, after all, the original symmetry of 2D CNNs.
-Our method can easily be generalized to two commuting symmetry generators, and our initial experiments have shown promise in this direction, as well.

-More generally, datasets are symmetric under groups of general dimensionality, and these groups in general are not commutative.
-In the case of pixel translations, $x$ and $y$ translations commute with each other, but rotations in the plane (say) do not commute with either of these.
-We believe the method can also be generalized to noncommutative Lie groups, but this has to be tried and seen.
+In this paper, we focused on the action of one-dimensional Abelian Lie groups.
+More generally, the~symmetry group will be multidimensional.
+The case of translation symmetry in the plane has two generators that commute with each other, and~a generalization of the learning problem to such a case will involve adapting the loss function to encode locality and symmetry under the joint actions of those two generators, taking into account possible non-commutation of the latter.
+More generally, one should consider non-Abelian Lie groups whose generators do not commute with each~other.

-At 33 dimensions, the datasets are not what one would call ``low-dimensional'' in the context of symmetry learning (one often encounters, e.g., 2-dimensional datasets that are symmetric under rotations), however, many real datasets have much higher dimensionalities.
-Our initial experiments indicate that method works on datasets with twice the dimensionality used in this paper, and we think a factor of 3-4 increase in dimensionality should also not be a problem.
-For dimensions that are orders of magnitude higher, one will likely need further computational, and possibly algorithmic optimizations.
-In order to try the method on realistic image data, say, one will need to make these optimizations.
+The datasets used in our experiments were 33-dimensional and thus are not what one would call ``low-dimensional'' in the context of symmetry learning.
+However, many real datasets have much higher dimensionalities.
+Our experiments indicate that our method can work on datasets with three times the dimensionality used in this paper without difficulty; however, for~dimensions that are orders of magnitude higher, one will likely require further computational, and~possibly methodological, improvements.
+Such improvements are necessary for, say, typical image~datasets.